 Order Dark Moons & Nightingales on CD using the "Add to Cart" icon below.

 £10 (GBP) includes shipping, anywhere in the world.

 Please indicate if you would like the CD autographed...

-Dark Moons & Nightingales - Kathie's fifth album - has 16 original songs about letting go, finding love, the wonder of the wild and the puzzle of places - plus an intriguing instrumental.
+Dark Moons & Nightingales is Kathie's second album of her own songs.
+The 16 tracks are about letting go, finding love, the wonder of the wild and the puzzle of places - plus an intriguing instrumental.

 The album features Kathie on vocals, piano, keyboards, acoustic guitar, bass, whistles and percussion.
 And she welcomes guest guitarist Arron Storey, from the band Storey, who lends his tasteful playing to a number of tracks.